pblittle/lightning-mcp-server/ARCHITECTURE.md

 The core layer contains shared utilities and system-wide concerns.
 This includes environment configuration, logging, error sanitization, and schema validation.
 Core logic is defined in `src/core`.

+#### Security: Log Sanitization

+The system employs a pattern-based approach to redact sensitive information in logs and error messages:

+- Sensitive fields are identified based on common naming patterns (defined in `SENSITIVE_FIELD_PATTERNS`)
+- All connection types (LND-direct, LNC, etc.) are handled consistently
+- The sanitization system is designed to handle future connection types without code changes

+This approach follows the Open/Closed principle - the system is open for extension but closed for modification.
+When adding new connection methods, sensitive fields will be automatically redacted if they follow recognizable patterns, or new patterns can be added to the existing array of patterns.

 ## Modularity

 Each layer is independently testable.
 The domain layer has no external dependencies.
 Infrastructure depends on abstractions defined upstream.
 Dependencies are passed explicitly through constructors or factory methods.